|Expert links:||"Rozites" caperatus||C. violaceus||Hypogeous|

 Myxacium - These mushrooms have viscid stems as well as viscid caps.
 When they are old or dry the stem will not be sticky anymore.
 You might be able to detect that the stem used to be viscid by debris that is stuck to the stem (see C. vernicosus) just like you can sometimes tell a formerly viscid cap from debris that is stuck to the cap, but this does not always work.
 Fortunately, the stems are usually cylindrical, whereas the Phlegmaciums (that only have sticky caps but just might occasionally have a sticky stem too) usually have clavate to bulbous stems that are wider at the bottom.
 Some of those, the Bulbopodiums, actually have quite a drastic bulb.
 Small, bitter Corts are likely to be found here.
 The caps are smooth and not hygrophanous.

 C. collinitus (muscigenus) - orange-brown cap, white young gills, purple young stem, 3-8cm.
-Resembles C. vanduzerensis, etc.
+Resembles C. seidliae.

-C. mucosus - orange-brown cap, whitish young gills, but white stem. <10cm.
-Resembles C. brunneoalbus but stockier and sometimes darker.
+C. mucosus - orange-brown cap, whitish young gills, white stem. <10cm.
+See C. brunneoalbus, next.

 C. pinguis, a related gastroid Cort.

-C. seidliae (seidlii) - cap wrinkled and darker than muscigenus, but not quite as dark as vanduzerensis.
+C. seidliae (seidlii) grp - 2 species, cap wrinkled and darker than muscigenus, but not quite as dark as vanduzerensis.

 C. brunneoalbus ('mucifluus') - no purple, macroscopically very similar to C. mucosus but smaller and more slender and with a paler cap.